Neamar/DUCK/rosa_on_himself.md

 the surprise party.
 The letterer must not have understood my frequent use of an ellipsis in my script (for an interruption in mid-sentence), and was kind enough to complete Donald's sentence for him.
-<P> In one panel there is a totally EMPTY word balloon at the bottom
-which the letterer didn't seem to see.
+In one panel there is a totally EMPTY word balloon at the bottom which the letterer didn't seem to see.
 He put the intended line into the balloon above, but left the lower balloon void.
-<P> In the family-tree that Gus Goose chalks out on the brick wall,
-I went to great pains to make it quite accurate, and left room for the letterer to write in the two names which were needed for that discussion... $crooge and Gus.
+In the family-tree that Gus Goose chalks out on the brick wall, I went to great pains to make it quite accurate, and left room for the letterer to write in the two names which were needed for that discussion... $crooge and Gus.
 But even though the script showed the